eiling/blue-archive-notes/README.md

 ## Goals

 - Learn how to model and render digital ink
-- Learn how to integrate OpenGL with other
+- Learn how to integrate OpenGL with other stuff
 - Improve my C++ (or at least stop getting segfaults all the time)
 - Make a cute notes app for personal use